djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

   - A. The pending Pod's resource requests are too large to fit on a single node of the cluster.
   - B. Too many Pods are already running in the cluster, and there are not enough resources left to schedule the pending Pod.
   - C. The node pool is configured with a service account that does not have permission to pull the container image used by the pending Pod.
-  - D. The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods” status.
+  - D. The pending Pod was originally scheduled on a node that has been preempted between the creation of the Deployment and your verification of the Pods' status.
 It is currently being rescheduled on a new node.

 95. You want to find out when users were added to Cloud Spanner Identity Access Management (IAM) roles on your Google Cloud Platform (GCP) project.
 What should you do in the GCP Console?

-• A. Open the Cloud Spanner console to review configurations.
+  - A. Open the Cloud Spanner console to review configurations.
-• B. Open the IAM & admin console to review IAM policies for Cloud Spanner roles.
+  - B. Open the IAM & admin console to review IAM policies for Cloud Spanner roles.
-• C. Go to the Stackdriver Monitoring console and review information for Cloud Spanner.
+  - C. Go to the Stackdriver Monitoring console and review information for Cloud Spanner.
-• D. Go to the Stackdriver Logging console, review admin activity logs, and filter them for Cloud Spanner IAM roles.
+  - D. Go to the Stackdriver Logging console, review admin activity logs, and filter them for Cloud Spanner IAM roles.

 96. Your company implemented BigQuery as an enterprise data warehouse.
 Users from multiple business units run queries on this data warehouse.
 However, you notice that query costs for BigQuery are very high, and you need to control costs.
 Which two methods should you use?
 (Choose two.)

-• A. Split the users from business units to multiple projects.
+  - A. Split the users from business units to multiple projects.
-• B. Apply a user- or project-level custom query quota for BigQuery data warehouse.
+  - B. Apply a user- or project-level custom query quota for BigQuery data warehouse.
-• C. Create separate copies of your BigQuery data warehouse for each business unit.
+  - C. Create separate copies of your BigQuery data warehouse for each business unit.
-• D. Split your BigQuery data warehouse into multiple data warehouses for each business unit.
+  - D. Split your BigQuery data warehouse into multiple data warehouses for each business unit.
-• E. Change your BigQuery query model from on-demand to flat rate.
+  - E. Change your BigQuery query model from on-demand to flat rate.
 Apply the appropriate number of slots to each Project.

 97. You are building a product on top of Google Kubernetes Engine (GKE).
 You have a single GKE cluster.
 For each of your customers, a Pod is running in that cluster, and your customers can run arbitrary code inside their Pod.
 You want to maximize the isolation between your customers” Pods.
 What should you do?

-• A. Use Binary Authorization and whitelist only the container images used by your customers” Pods.
+  - A. Use Binary Authorization and whitelist only the container images used by your customers' Pods.
-• B. Use the Container Analysis API to detect vulnerabilities in the containers used by your customers” Pods.
+  - B. Use the Container Analysis API to detect vulnerabilities in the containers used by your customers' Pods.
-• C. Create a GKE node pool with a sandbox type configured to gvisor.
-Add the parameter runtimeClassName: gvisor to the specification of your customers” Pods.
+  - C. Create a GKE node pool with a sandbox type configured to gvisor.
+Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.
-• D. Use the cos_containerd image for your GKE nodes.
-Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers” Pods.
+  - D. Use the cos_containerd image for your GKE nodes.
+Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers' Pods.

 98. Your customer has implemented a solution that uses Cloud Spanner and notices some read latency-related performance issues on one table.
 This table is accessed only by their users using a primary key.
 The table schema is shown below.
 ```sql
   CREATE TABLE Persons (
       person_id INT64 NOT NULL,     // sequential number based on number of registration